yshmarov/yshmarov.github.io/_posts/2024-01-27-gem-ferrum-generate-pdf.md

 To make Ferrum work in production, you need to install `google-chrome` in your production ENV.

-For heroku, you can add google-chrome buildpack with the command:
+For heroku, you can add [heroku-buildpack-google-chrome](https://github.com/heroku/heroku-buildpack-google-chrome) buildpack with the command:

 ```shell
 heroku buildpacks:add heroku/google-chrome -a myappname